Pleistocene sediment DNA from Denisova Cave - News Break

 Pleistocene sediment DNA from Denisova Cave

-MAX PLANCK INSTITUTE FOR EVOLUTIONARY ANTHROPOLOGY—Denisova Cave is located in the Altai Mountains in southern Siberia and is famous for the discovery of Denisovans, an extinct form of archaic humans that is thought to have occupied large parts of central and eastern Asia.
-Neanderthal remains have also been found at the site, as well as a bone from a child who had a Neanderthal mother and Denisovan father, showing that both groups met in the region.
-However, only eight bone fragments and teeth of Neanderthals and Denisovans have been recovered so far from the deposits in Denisova Cave, which cover a time span of over 300,000 years.
-These are too few fossils to reconstruct the occupational history of the site in detail, or to link the different types of stone tools and other artifacts found in Denisova Cave to specific hominin groups.
-For example, the discovery of jewelry and pendants typical of the so-called Initial Upper Palaeolithic culture in approximately 45,000-year-old layers has prompted debates as to whether Denisovans, Neanderthals or modern humans were the creators of these artefacts.popular-archaeology.com
+Denisova Cave is located in the Altai Mountains in southern Siberia and is famous for the discovery of Denisovans, an extinct form of archaic humans that is thought to have occupied large parts of central and eastern Asia.
+Neandertal remains have also been found at the site, as well as a bone from a child who had a Neandertal mother and Denisovan father, showing that both groups met in the region.
+However, only eight bone fragments and teeth of Neandertals and Denisovans have been recovered so far from the deposits in Denisova Cave, which cover a time span of over 300,000 years.
+These are too few fossils to reconstruct the occupational history of the site in detail, or to link the different types of stone tools and other artefacts found in Denisova Cave to specific hominin groups.
+For example, the discovery of jewelry and pendants typical of the so-called Initial Upper Palaeolithic culture in approximately 45,000-year-old layers has prompted debates as to whether Denisovans, Neandertals or modern humans were the creators of these artefacts.www.sciencedaily.com